awsdocs/aws-batch-user-guide/doc_source/batch_sns_tutorial.md

 # Tutorial: Sending Amazon Simple Notification Service Alerts for Failed Job Events<a name="batch_sns_tutorial"></a>

-In this tutorial, you configure a EventBridge event rule that only captures job events where the job has moved to a `FAILED` status\.
+In this tutorial, you configure an EventBridge event rule that only captures job events where the job has moved to a `FAILED` status\.
 At the end of this tutorial, you can optionally also submit a job to this job queue\.
 This is to test that you have configured your Amazon SNS alerts correctly\.

 ## Prerequisites<a name="batch_sns_prereq"></a>